huggingface/hub-docs/docs/hub/datasets-webdataset.md

 </div>

 A large scale WebDataset is made of many files called shards, where each shard is a TAR archive.
-Each shard is often ~1GB but the full dataset can be multiple terabytes !
+Each shard is often ~1GB but the full dataset can be multiple terabytes!

-## Stream using the WebDataset library
+## Streaming

 Streaming TAR archives is fast because it reads contiguous chunks of data.
 It can be orders of magnitude faster than reading separate data files one by one.

-Therefore WebDataset streaming achieves top speed performance both when reading from disk and from a cloud storage, which makes it an ideal solution to feed a DataLoader:
+WebDataset streaming offers high-speed performance both when reading from disk and from cloud storage, which makes it an ideal format to feed to a DataLoader:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/datasets-webdataset-stream.png"/>